Overview

 Competition:

-The cooperative business model: LetsFly is in a league of its own when it comes to cooperative shared ownership and mobile aviator training.
+LetsFly is in a league of its own when it comes to cooperative shared ownership and mobile aviator training.
 There is no competition.
 We have refined this process through experience over the last 20+ years.

 Aviator Training:

-What is included in the $1850 aviator package?
+What is included in aviator training?

 An Initial FAA issued pilots license if desired ( Minimum age 14)